MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 >[info]
 > You can think of **hashing** as a function whose input is text (or anything) and whose output is a hashed string: a new, very large string that isn't even remotely similar to the input string.
+> If you want to learn more check out [this video](https://vid.puffyan.us/watch?v=cczlpiiu42M) made by Simply Explained.
 >
 This function can also take in the hashed string as an input and provide the original, pre-hashed string as an output.
 The idea being that only this function can convert between the two, and that unless you have the secret sauce in that specific instance of that function, you won't be able to crack the hashed string.